RIA Financing: Is SBA Funding Your Best Solution for Growth?

 A better alternative for many RIA firm owners is turning to a specialty lender that offers cash-flow-based loans funded on future fees.
 Lenders who use the cash-flow method, such as Oak Street Funding®, have a deep understanding of how financial services professionals such as RIAs operate their businesses.
 In fact, Oak Street Funding has been making loans to RIA firms since 2016.

 Oak Street Funding has the flexibility to customize lending packages based on a firm’s cash flow stream -- which is often viewed by other lenders as intangible -- for everything from acquisition funding to business debt consolidation.
-We can lend up to $50 million without requiring a lien on personal assets or a spousal guarantee.
+We lend without requiring a lien on personal assets or a spousal guarantee.
 Loans can be structured to accommodate phased successions or involve multiple transactions within a single financing.
 In addition, Oak Street Funding will own and service the loan throughout its term and will not sell it to another organization*.
 Clients will be assigned an account manager, who will work with them for the life of their loan.

 → Contact Us to Learn More